Swarnima/Abstract-File-System/tutorial/aws-account-creation.md

 ### Step 2: AWS Account details

-Fill in all the details such as email address, password, confirm Password and AWS account name.
-AWS account name can be changed later if required.
+Fill in all the details such as email address, password, confirm the password and AWS account name.
+The AWS account name can be changed later if required.
 Click on Continue.

 ![AWS Account details](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws%20step%202.jpg?raw=true)

 ### Step 3: Contact information

-Fill the contact information.
+Fill out the contact information.

-Select account type as Professional or Personal.
-(Account creation steps are same for both).
+Select the account type as Professional or Personal.
+(Account creation steps are the same for both).

-Provide all details such as Full Name, Company name (Only for Professional account), Phone number, Country, Address, State, City, and Postal code.
+Provide all details such as Full Name, Company Name (Only for Professional account), Phone Number, Country, Address, State, City, and Postal code.

-Before clicking on Create Account and Continue, go through the terms and conditions and confirm about the AWS Customer Agreement.
+Before clicking on `Create Account and Continue`, go through the terms and conditions and confirm the AWS Customer Agreement.

 ![AWS Contact Information](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws_account_step3.PNG?raw=true)

 ### Step 4: Payment Information

-On the next page, AWS asks for credit card or debit card details.
-Payment information is required by AWS to verify user account.
-Fill in all valid details and click on Secure Submit.
-Validate card with OTP or secured password.
-It will cut a small amount which is payed back once card is validated.
+On the next page, AWS asks for a credit card or debit card details.
+Payment information is required by AWS to verify the user account creation.
+We do not recommend that you use a debit card.
+Fill in all valid details and click on `Secure Submit`.
+Validate the card with a one time password or secured password.
+It will charge a small amount which is payed back once card is validated.

 ![AWS Payment Information](https://github.com/cloudmesh-community/hid-sp18-420/blob/master/tutorial/images/aws_account_payment.PNG?raw=true)

 ### Step 5: Phone verification

-Next step is to verify phone number.
+The next step is to verify phone number.

 On this page, give a valid phone number where calls can be received.

-Write a captcha and choose Call me now
+Fill out a captcha and choose Call me now.

-AWS will make a call on given number and give a 4 digit code to verify your phone number.
+AWS will make a call on the given number and give a 4 digit code to verify your phone number.

 ### Step 6: Select a support plan

 AWS offers 3 plans while creating an account

-1. Basic Plan: This is a free plan which provides 24*7 availability of resources, Best practices checks to improve secuirity and performance, and access to health status and notifications.
+1. Basic Plan: This is a *free* plan which provides 24*7 availability of resources, best practices checks to improve secuirity and performance, and access to health status and notifications.
 2. Developer plan: This plan costs from $29 per month which is used for development and testing.